-From the architect.
+Text description provided by the architects.
 Located on the east coast of Great Barrier Island – a black rough sawn timber box sits looking north to the sea.

 The dark exterior palette is completed with a layer of perforated metal screens.
 This operable layer allows the moderation of light / air and protection both when occupied and alone.
 Internally walls and floors are clad with oiled oak boards that provide a warm counter to its robust exterior.